kuleuven/iRODS-User-Training/04_WebDav_Handson.md

 ## Other WebDav clients

-ON windows systems the WebDav protocol can be used with programs as [WinSCP](https://winscp.net/eng/index.php) or [Cyberduck](https://cyberduck.io/).
+On windows systems the WebDav protocol can be used with programs as [WinSCP](https://winscp.net/eng/index.php) or [Cyberduck](https://cyberduck.io/).
 The later works also for MacOS.
 On Linux systems a good alternative is the [Cadaver client](http://www.webdav.org/cadaver/)